SMAC-Group/course_intro_statistics/slides/chapter2_diet2.md

 0.009023
 ```

-Thus, at the 95% confidence level, we can reject the null hypothesis and accept the alternative hypothesis allowing us at least one of the means is different from the others.
-Consequently, we continue our analysis using Wilcoxon tests.
+Thus, at the 95% confidence level, we can reject the null hypothesis and accept the alternative hypothesis, which allows to conclude that at least one of the means is different from the others.
+Consequently, we continue our analysis with Wilcoxon tests.

 ---

-For the second step of our analysis, we consider the following hypotheses (allowing us to assess the validity of the claims originally considered):
+For the second step of our analysis, we consider the following hypotheses which allow us to assess the validity of the claims originally considered:

 **Test I:** \\( H_{0}: \mu_A=\mu_B \\) and \\( H_{a}: \mu_A\neq\mu_B\\).